Frequently Asked Questions About Sex Crime CHARGEs

 Do juvenile offenders still end up on the sex crime registry?

 If you have any questions not addressed by this list of sex crime FAQ or if you have been accused of any time of sex crime, including rape, sexual assault, child molestation, child pornography, lewd acts in public, indecent exposure, prostitution, pimping, statutory rape, solicitation of prostitution or attempting to meet a minor for sex, I can help.
-Please b day or night to schedule a free initial consultation at my office across the street from the Vista criminal courthouse.
+Please call day or night to schedule a free initial consultation at my office across the street from the Vista criminal courthouse.
 I can guarantee you will receive top-rated representation at a reasonable rate and I accept all major credit cards.

 How to Contact Attorney Peter Liss